Kieran132/Food-First/TESTING.md

 - Two errors were found on initial CSS validator on row 232/233 due to no negative values are allowed Resolution - I removed the negative values and styled accordingly

+### Testing

+1. On the confirmation page, the footer was too high and didnt fit with the theme of the other pages.
+To rectify this I added height:vh90; to the styling which increased the height of the text pushing the footer lower on the page

+2. When viewing the website on mobile repsonsiveness, the nav bar was not aligned and over spilled onto another line.
+When testing to sort out this issues, changing the letter spacing enabled to nav bar to realign into one row.